What is GP bank?

-A GP bank is a pool of GPs who can view and book in sessions with particular practices.
+A GP bank is a pool of GPs who can view and book into sessions with particular practices.

 It allows a practice to manage all their relationships with local GPs in one place.
 As a GP that’s part of a bank, it makes it easier to find sessional work.